APPiLY Technologies Logo

 Apps within each category have unique characteristics - they have similar features, need similar technology and frameworks and have similar use cases and workflow.

 • Fitness apps, might need to integrate with IoT devices like heart-rate monitors or glucose meters.
-It would need to collect, store, and analyse health data, often displaying trends over time using visualizations such as graphs and charts.
+It would need to collect, store, and analyze health data, often displaying trends over time using visualizations such as graphs and charts.

 • Logistics apps, might need to integrate Maps, Real time location Tracking, route and distance calculations.